SUPERVISOR, CLIENT SERVICES - RCMP

 - By Fax: (250) 550-3551

-Internal applicants are asked to complete the on-line Application for Internal Posting form located on Jostle and forward this along with a resume.
+Internal applicants are asked to complete the Internal Application Form located on Jostle and forward this along with a resume.

 By making application, you are authorizing the City of Vernon to verify, through whatever means deemed appropriate, any information included in your applicant profile.